-Using the mouse or keyboard, control your skier through timer courses (just try to get the best time), slalom, downhill, and more exotic courses that require skiing under Stonehenge pieces, or even striking down penguins or snowmen.
-You can also set weather conditions, and what types of skis your skier is using.
+Using the mouse or keyboard, the player controls a skier through timer courses (just try to get the best time), slalom, downhill, and more exotic courses that require skiing under Stonehenge pieces, or even striking down penguins or snowmen.
+Settings include weather conditions and ski type.

 - Distracted by the Sexy: From the help screen: "Wide-eyed skiers may want to be careful not to be distracted by ski bunnies.
 Smashing her into the ground won't lead to a date."